Yves Klein’s Untitled Anthropometry, 1960, from the Hirshhorn’s collection

 May 20 to September 12, 2010

-The exhibition is made possible by major support from Martha and Bruce Atwater, Judy Dayton, and the Andy Warhol Foundation for the Visual Arts.
-Additional generous support provided by Constance R. Caplan and Lewis and Barbara Shrensky.
-Major support for the catalogue is provided by Sotheby’s with additional support from L&M Arts in New York and Heather James Fine Art.
+The exhibition was made possible by major support from Martha and Bruce Atwater, Judy Dayton, and the Andy Warhol Foundation for the Visual Arts.
+Additional generous support was provided by Constance R. Caplan and Lewis and Barbara Shrensky.
+Major support for the catalogue was provided by Sotheby’s with additional support from L&M Arts in New York and Heather James Fine Art.

-The Hirshhorn Museum and Sculpture Garden’s presentation is sponsored by
+The Hirshhorn Museum and Sculpture Garden’s presentation was sponsored by

-Additional generous support for the Hirshhorn’s presentation is provided by Glenstone and the Lisa and Steven Tananbaum Family Foundation.
+Additional generous support for the Hirshhorn’s presentation was provided by Glenstone and the Lisa and Steven Tananbaum Family Foundation.